Marco Polo's World

 Marco turned down riches and status.
 He missed his homeland and returned by sea to La Serenissima, the Most Serene Venice.

-In Khubilai's splendid court at Shangdu in China, Khubilai Khan employed men of every nationality.
-It was international and cosmopolitan.
+In Khubilai's splendid court at Shangdu in China, Khubilai Khan employed men of different nationalities.
+Turks and Central Asian ran his financial apparatus.
+The Confucians ran the bureaucracy of China.
+The was international and cosmopolitan.
 The ceremonies for the Khan's birthday and for New Year's were magnificent, with the nobility dressed in ceremonial robes of dazzling colors.
+Having a European at court was a mark of prestige.
+Having a European meant that the envoy had no part in the politics of the court.
+Marco could be trusted.

-Time passes.
-When he lost his friends and supporters late in life, he went into what can only be described as his Lear period.
-He was mad.
-What had begun in glory ended in a crack-up.
-His story is an illustration of the Buddhist principle of impermanence.
+Khubilai had a rage for good government from the beginning of his career.
+But nothing lasts forever.
+His most trusted advisor, Minister Liu retired.
+His lama returned to Tibet to govern there in Khubilai Khan's name.
+His son was kidnapped and his wife went into a decline.
+His favorite general was accused of cowardice by inexperienced young commanders.
+When he lost his friends and supporters late in life, Khubilai Khan went into his Lear period.
+Khubilai Khan had begun his career in brilliance and in glory and ended in a crack-up.
+His lama told him that the change was an illustration of the Buddhist principle of impermanence.
 Everything changes.
 Nothing lasts forever.
-Sic transit gloria mundi, to put it in Western terms.
-Thus passes the glory of the world.
+Sic transit gloria mundi, Thus passes the glory of the world.
 It is a story of impermanence, to put it in Buddhist theme.

 Marco was valuable to Khubilai Khan because as a European, Marco had not sided with any of the factions at court.
 In short, he was a good spy, a secret envoy, a loyal official reporting back on the various personalities who pursued their own interests, the Confucians, Buddhists from Central Asia and Tibet and the Muslims from Central Asia.